progit/progit/pl/09-git-internals/01-chapter9.markdown

     fetch = +refs/heads/master:refs/remotes/origin/master

 Jest to po prostu domyślna definicja refspec używana przez komendę `git fetch` podczas pobierania danych ze zdalnego repozytorium.
 Jeżeli chcesz wykonać coś jednorazowo, możesz podać definicję refspec również z linii komend.
-Aby pobrać gałąż `master` z zdalnego serwera, do `origin/mymaster` możesz uruchomić
+Aby pobrać gałąź `master` z zdalnego serwera, do `origin/mymaster` możesz uruchomić

 <!-- This is just the default refspec for `git fetch` for that remote.
 If you want to do something one time, you can specify the refspec on the command line, too.
 To pull the `master` branch on the remote down to `origin/mymaster` locally, you can run -->